OwlOfMoistness/ERC721x/README.md

 `lockMapIndex[tokenId][lockingContract]` => lock Index of locking contract

-Those 2 mappings are necessary to easily track and delete lock when a contract unlocks a token
+Those 2 mappings are necessary to easily track and delete lock when a contract unlocks a token.

-<ins>Interface</ins>
+## <ins>Interface</ins>

 The `ILock` interface is very simple: